-In Murcia there are plenty of opportunities to go shopping, with several retail outlets and shopping centers.
-The Nueva Condomina is one of the main shopping centers in the city, boasting its own cinema and multiple car parks.
+In Murcia there are plenty of opportunities to go shopping, with several retail outlets and shopping centres.
+The Nueva Condomina is one of the main shopping centres in the city, boasting its own cinema and multiple car parks.
 Throughout the mall there is a post office, multiple vending machines, bathrooms and a customer service spot.
 The mall also has many recognisable brands within it, including Adidas; Apple, Burger King, Claires, Disney, Foot Locker, Game, H&M, Haagen-Dazs, Jack & Jones, JD, Levi’s, Mango, McDonald’s, Pandora, Primark, Pull & Bear, Reebok, Stradivarius, Tiger, Vans and Zara to name a few.

-The other shopping centers have many designer brands, many of which are of the same from the list above.
 Other malls include the La Noria Outlet, Thader Mall, Centro de Artesania de Murcia and Centro Comercial Atalayas.

 Wine and Dine

 The city of Murcia is quite large, therefore it comes as no surprise that the city has many bars and restaurants.
 Many of the great bars and restaurants are within the city centre.
 You can find anything from traditional Spanish restaurants to European and Mediterranean restaurants.

 One of the best restaurants is the Salzillo restaurant, which offers a great variety of white and red wines.
 Here you can expect amazing seafood and meat dishes.
 Other great restaurants include El Jardin de los Dragones – a vegan restaurant.